IDB to sell control of Israel's largest supermarket

 The deal was subject to receipt of various approvals including the anti-trust authority, the company said.

-Bronfman is part of a group that controls Israel Discount Bank (DSCT.TA), Israel's third-largest bank.
+Bronfman is part of a group that controls Israel Discount Bank , Israel's third-largest bank.

 Israel has recently taken aim at large conglomerates and is passing new legislation to force them to sell off either financial or other "real" assets and boost competition.